parvathamramcharan/parvathamramcharan/README.md

 # About Me

-Hi, I'm [Parvatham Ramchara], a passionate Computer Science student proficient in C and Java.
+Hi, I'm Parvatham Ramcharan 👋, a passionate Computer Science student proficient in C and Java.
 I'm an aspiring software developer with a keen interest in machine learning and data science.

 ## Skills
 - **Languages:** C, Java